nyan222/roman_empire_zoomcamp/README.md

 The last two commands may take some times to run.

-After that, you should see somethig like this in your terminal.
+After that, you should see somethig like this in your terminal:

 ``` bash
 google_bigquery_dataset.datasets["roman_dbt_dev"]: Creating...